hakeem-amsagguine/linux/Documentation/PCI/endpoint/pci-ntb-function.rst

 ====================

-There are 5 or more distinct regions (config, self scratchpad, peer scratchpad, doorbell, one or more memory windows) to be modeled to achieve NTB functionality.
+There are 5 or more distinct regions (config, self scratchpad, peer scratchpad, doorbell, one or more memory linux) to be modeled to achieve NTB functionality.
 At least one memory window is required while more than one is permitted.
 All these regions should be mapped to BARs for hosts to access these regions.